telekom-security/tpotce/cloud/terraform/README.md

 ## Connecting to the Instance

-When the installation is completed, you can proceed with connecting/logging in to the T-Pot.
-Refer to the [documentation](https://github.com/dtag-dev-sec/tpotce#ssh-and-web-access) for further details.
+When the installation is completed, you can proceed with connecting/logging in to the T-Pot according to the [documentation](https://github.com/dtag-dev-sec/tpotce#ssh-and-web-access).